 - Not be housing specially built for elderly or disabled tenants.

 - Not be scheduled for demolition.

-If you and your home meet all the above basic criteria, then you can start the application process and get on your way to owning your own home.
-You may also have something called ‘Preserved Right to Buy’ if your house or flat was sold by a council to a private landlord (such as a Housing Association) while you were a tenant.
+If you and your home meet all the above basic criteria, then you can start the application process.
+You may also have something called ‘Preserved Right to Buy’.
+This applies if your house or flat was sold by a council to a private landlord (such as a Housing Association) while you were a tenant.

-You are able to apply for Right to Buy on a sole basis if you are the named tenant, or jointly with people who are named as joint tenants (such as your partner, spouse or close friend) or with up to three family members who are living with you in the property (even if they are not named in the tenancy agreement).
+You are able to apply for Right to Buy on a sole basis if you are the named tenant.
+Alternatively, jointly with people who are named as joint tenants (such as your partner, spouse or close friend).
+Even with up to three family members who are living with you in the property (even if they are not named in the tenancy agreement).

 Our team at The Mortgage Centres have access to a huge spectrum of lenders across the UK mortgage market.
 From specialist lenders catering for applicants in niche circumstances to the more conventional banks and building societies.

 Our specialist Right to Buy mortgage brokers are in a position to identify exactly the right mortgage deal for your circumstances.
 We may be able to obtain products and exclusive rates that you will not find advertised on the high street.
 Contact us to find out how we can help you!